zhanglaplace/face-landmark-localization/README.md

 if using dlib18.18, you can follow the [official instruction](http://dlib.net/)
 - opencv<p>

+### Windows
+  using anaconda2 by command ‘conda install -c menpo dlib’

 ## Usage

 - Command : python landmarkPredict.py predictImage  testList.txt<p>